 Image

 Do I tell others?

-Positive Life can help by providing confidential help and support.
+Positive Life can help by providing confidential help and both practical and emotional support.

-We can provide family members with an opportunity to meet and talk with others in a similar situation.
 However isolated you may feel, you are not alone.
 Many other people have been through and are going through similar experiences.
+Please get in touch if you need support.

+Image